WilliamASumner/CMinus-Compiler/README.md

 # CMinus-Compiler
-A basic cminus compiler for the MIPS instruction set
+A basic cminus compiler for the MIPS instruction set.

 This project can generates code for the SPIM simulator, and with some extra flags, will work with the MARS simulator (use the `sm` option when running on the command line, the asm files generated start from the `main:` label, which isn't always the first line in the `.text` section).